 Finally, the Toolkit provides guidance on responding to information requests from the government and effective use of technology that can assist you in responding to such requests.
-We also present an overview of the efficiencies defence and failing firm arguments that may assist in getting your deal through if certain criteria are met.
+We also present an overview of failing firm arguments that may assist in getting your deal through if certain criteria are met.